✏️Summary

 Rahu-Ketu: The Twin Planets in Indian Culture

-Jyotisha or astrology in Indian culture believes that the planets have an impact on every aspect of our life, which means they dictate the success and failures in endeavors and the degree of happiness or difficulties a person is going to face throughout their life.
+In Jyotisha Shastra (Vedic astrology) in Indian culture believes that the planets have an impact on every aspect of our life, which means they dictate the success and failures in endeavors and the degree of happiness or difficulties a person is going to face throughout their life.
+To counteract this, Hindus perform the sacred ritual known as Navagraha Shanti.

 To ensure that the Navagrahas are pleased and positive for a person, Jyotisha suggests the observance of Navagraha Shanti, a Puja done to yield the good gaze of the planets.
 The Navagraha Shanti rite is also called Navagraha Makha, which is an established tradition within Hinduism.
 The puja is of three kinds-